autobrr/tqm/README.md

 CLI tool to manage your torrent client queues.
 Primary focus is on removing torrents that meet specific criteria.

 ## Example Configuration
+Take the time to read this, it has comments explaining some behaviours of tqm that you should know, and examples on how to do a lot of things.
 ```yaml
 clients:
   deluge: